ilangorajagopal/til/rust/3-naive-guessing-game.md

 ## Generating a random number

-So rust doesn't have a random number generator apparently.
+So rust doesn't have a random number generator, apparently.
 So we pull in a crate that can generate a random number.
 To do that we add the dependency to the toml file.

 ```rust